top of page

 二五仔

 二 Two; 五 Five; 仔 Boy.
-There are 3 origin stories for this phrase: 1) in the Spring and Autumn period (in Chinese history), there were 2 guys who both named 5 (or, was the fifth child in the family) betrayed their lord together.
-So people call them "2 fives" 2) During the "1911 Revolution", Mr. Sun called the traitors as "義忤仔" (People who go against the original intention of the revolution) which has the same pronunciation as 二五仔.
-3) The third story involves Fu Shui and is hard to explain, contact me know if you really want to know more
+There are 3 origin stories for this phrase: 1) During the Spring and Autumn period of Chinese history, there were two men named "Five" (or the fifth child in their families) who betrayed their lord together.
+As a result, people called them "Two Fives."
+2) During the 1911 Revolution, Mr. Sun Yat-sen referred to traitors as "義忤仔" (People who go against the original intention of the revolution) which has the same pronunciation as 二五仔.
+3) The third origin story involves Fu Shui and is difficult to explain.
+Please contact me if you would like to know more.

 =